SamChenYu/speech-to-text/README.md

 ```

 The script will ask you to enter the path to the input audio file, the path to the output file, and the language code for the audio file.

+## Example Usage

+: python3 speech_to_text.py
+Please enter the path to an audio file (WAV, MP3, M4A, OGG, or FLAC):
+: test.m4a
+Please enter the path to the output file:
+: test.m4a
+Please enter the language code (e.g. en-US):
+: en-US
+Transcription:
+hello can you say something for me please can you say something for me please

 ## How It Works